microsoft/net-offloads/qeo.md

 Developers of other QUIC implementations have claimed a 5-8% memory bandwidth reduction from combining the application data copy with encryption.
 Moreover, if the work can be offloaded to hardware, those developers have claimed the main CPU can be relieved of 7% of the CPU utilization of QUIC.
 The CPU requirement of encryption (and therefore the potential benefit of offloading it) has an even larger proportion in MsQuic.

-**TODO**: Mention in appropriate places that offload is only for short header packets.
+> **TODO -** Mention in appropriate places that offload is only for short header packets.

-**TODO**: Add RX offload (at least add a "tx/rx" boolean to API signatures so that "in" can be supported in the future).
+> **TODO -** Add RX offload (at least add a "tx/rx" boolean to API signatures so that "in" can be supported in the future).

 ## UDP Segmentation Offload (USO)